Koenkk/zigbee2mqtt.io/docs/devices/TS0601_smart_air_house_keeper.md

 ### Linkquality (numeric)
 Link quality (signal strength).

 Value can be found in the published state on the `linkquality` property.
 It's not possible to read (`/get`) or write (`/set`) this value.
 The minimal value is `0` and the maximum value is `255`.
 The unit of this value is `lqi`.

+## Troubleshoot

+This sensor tends to flood the ZigBee network with messages around about 4 times a second.
+To reduce the configuration.yaml for zigbee2mqtt can be adjusted.
+In the configuration file, there is a section 'devices'.
+In this section, the sensor will be addressed something like:
+devices:
+  '0xa4c1388d5a716dd5':
+    friendly_name: my_friendly_Name
+    temperature_calibration: 0
+    humidity_calibration: 0
+    co2_calibration: 0
+    voc_calibration: 0
+    formaldehyd_calibration: 0
+    pm25_calibration: 0

+Simply the label debounce with a value of 3 needs to be added.
+Afterward, the payload will be sent something like every 5 seconds.
+devices:
+  '0xa4c1388d5a716dd5':
+    friendly_name: my_friendly_Name
+    debounce: 3
+    temperature_calibration: 0
+    humidity_calibration: 0
+    co2_calibration: 0
+    voc_calibration: 0
+    formaldehyd_calibration: 0
+    pm25_calibration: 0